CHTC/Articles/2025-2-27-record-ospool-contributing-institutions.md

     <figcaption>Photo Credit: New Mexico State University</figcaption>
   </figure>
   <p>
     In 2020, <a href="https://osg-htc.org/services/open_science_pool/institutions?institution=New+Mexico+State+University">New Mexico State University</a> (NMSU) became a contributor to the OSPool.
-With over 600,000 jobs completed, they are helping 106 research projects.
+With over 600,000 jobs completed in the past year, they are helping 106+ research projects.
   </p>
 </div>